cloudeyalimited/jenkins-by-cloudeya/setup.md

 ## Unlock Jenkins

-Jenkins creates an administration password during the initial setup process.
+You can access your Jenkins setup in the browsers ```ip-address:8080``` to continue with the setup.
+Jenkins creates a one-time administration password during the initial setup process.
 You can retrieve by typing this command in your terminal

 1. ```cat /var/lib/jenkins/secrets/initialAdminPassword``` to reveal your administrator password
+2. Setup an administrator profile

 ## Links